Training Philosophy

 Training Programs

-Our All-Inclusive Training Program is for Houston dog owners looking to treat their dog’s touch sensitivity.
+Our 22-Hour Training Program is for Houston dog owners looking to treat their dog’s touch sensitivity.
 We treat touch-sensitive behaviors including but not limited to:

 After gathering decades of research based on treating thousands of dogs, our unique process can reduce or eliminate touch sensitivity in any dog.
 Our behavior consultants treat touch sensitivity through classical counterconditioning and function-based treatment.
 We create new, positive associations with your dog being handled in the contexts that previously elicited fear.
 In a 2019 study by Stellato et al., counterconditioning was found to be effective in reducing fear responses in dogs that experienced high levels of fear during veterinary examinations.
 According to our resident CAAB Dr. Echterling-Savage, “Sedatives are not the only solution for touch-sensitive dogs.
 In fact, from my experience, they can make the next veterinary visit even more difficult.
 With proper management and behavioral training, you can treat your dog’s touch sensitivity.”

-The All-Inclusive Program for Touch Sensitivity encompasses 20 training sessions across 5 intensive weeks with 2 follow-up sessions spanning a total of 22 training sessions over 8 weeks!
+Our 22-Hour Training Program for Touch Sensitivity encompasses 20 training sessions across 5 intensive weeks with 2 follow-up sessions spanning a total of 22 training sessions over 8 weeks!
+As well as 30 minutes of virtual consultations with Dr. Echterling-Savage.
 After you submit your training contract and Indirect Assessment of Canine Behavior, our pre-training team, led by Dr. Echterling-Savage, uses the information provided to craft your personalized dog training program.
 Then, your trainer will put your training plan into action!
 Your trainer will work with your dog one-on-one for three (1) hour sessions during the week.
 The fourth session each week is dedicated to your training!
 This structure is designed to produce seamless learning and long-term behavior change.
 After the 5-week-long training, there are 2 follow-up sessions to support your progress.
 Please note that our indirect behavior assessments will confirm your dog’s behavior and goals.
-If your dog’s training program requires additional oversight from our Animal Behavior Experts, a small additional fee may be required.

 Our Touch Sensitivity Behavior Modification Package offers one-on-one virtual sessions with Dr. Echterling-Savage, our resident Certified Applied Animal Behaviorist (CAAB).
 As one of the few Board Certified Behavior Analysts in Applied Animal Behavior and among only 50 CAABs in the country, Dr. Echterling-Savage has decades of experience and has published papers on canine behavior.
 Her expertise makes these consultations an invaluable opportunity for anyone looking to address their dog’s touch sensitivity behavior and see transformative results.

 Dr. Echterling-Savage will work closely with you to design a training plan designed specifically for your dog’s needs.
 After your first meeting, she’ll continue to guide you, providing ongoing support and troubleshooting behavior scenarios that help you manage your dog’s touch sensitivity behavior and ensure ongoing progress.
-The Touch Sensitivity Behavior Modification Package is priced at $615 and includes several sessions and ongoing support.
+This program runs for four weeks for mild cases and six weeks for moderate or severe cases.